ivancea/mac-renderer/README.md

   deploy:
     runs-on: ubuntu-latest
     steps:
-      - uses: ivancea/mac-renderer@v1 # Change this to the latest version
+      - uses: ivancea/mac-renderer@v2
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}

+# Minimum required permissions
+permissions:
+  contents: read
+  pages: write
+  id-token: write
 ```

 This will execute the build of the page every time you push to master, or when you manually trigger the workflow.

-The build will upload the built page to the `gh-pages` branch, or to the branch you've already configured to be used for GitHub Pages.
+The build will produce an artifact with the page and automatically deploy it GitHub Pages.
-_You can check <https://github.com/helaili/jekyll-action> to see the exact logic, as that action is used underneath._

 If you haven't configured yet your GitHub Pages, go to the repository `Settings`, and in the `Pages` tab, choose `Deploy from a branch` in `Source` and select the `gh-pages` branch.
 This will enable the site, and launch another action to publish the branch every time it changes.

 After that, the GitHub page with your CV will be available at `https://<username>.github.io/<repository>/`.

-### Customization

-The action will merge its files with yours in a temporary directory.
-Existent files won't be overridden, so you can copy this repository files and customize/override them.

-Remember that, if you change the version of the action, files may change again.